winglang/polycons/README.md

 The `Dog` class definition serves as an empty shell, or placeholder -- only when a user calls `new Dog()`, a real construct will be returned.

 In the constructor of `Dog`, a null value MUST be passed as the first argument to `super()` (1).
-This is needed because actually two constructs are produced (one by calling `super`, and one by calling `Polycons.newInstance`), and the first one should be thrown away, and not added to the construct tree.
+This is because actually two constructs are made by the constructor, and the first one should be thrown away (and not be added to the construct tree).

 Concrete implementations of a polycon can be written like ordinary constructs: